Elliriskala/node-ci/README.md

                pm2 restart node-ci-example
    ```

-1. Test by committing the changes and pushing them to the remote repository, check the status of the action in GitHub
+1. Test by committing the changes and pushing them to the remote repository, check the status of the action in GitHub.